 The part of the land proposed to be reclassified is shown in Figure 1.4 below.
+The area of this part of the land is approximately 1061.5m2.

 Figure 1.4: Area of subject land proposed to be reclassified

 The land contains a number of sewer mains as shown in Figure 1.5 below.
 As part of any future subdivision of the land to excise the area to be reclassified, easements will be required to be located over the sewer mains.
 This restricts the development potential of the site.
 Figure 1.5 also shows that water and stormwater infrastructure is available to the site.